Bridging the Divide: Research Survey | Inclusive Leadership Lab

 A national mixed-methods research survey examining the professional relationship between special education directors and general education leaders across U.S. public school districts.

 Conducted by Dr. Nikki Harding and Dr. Crista Grimwood of Inclusive Leadership Lab.
-Your participation directly shapes a field-wide understanding of what divides these teams and what brings them together.
+Your participation contributes to the first national picture of what divides these teams, and what makes working together possible.

 Why this relationship determines everything